 Download the Verification of Relevant Accounting Employment formDownload now

-You need to be a provisional member of the College of Accounting Technicians before you can register for PETH.
+- You need to be a provisional AT or provisional ACA member before you can register for the PETH course.

 Pathways to becoming an AT

 This pathway enables you to become an AT through academic study, through face-to-face or online course delivery.

 You will need to complete the New Zealand Diploma in Business or equivalent university degree level study.
 You can apply to become a provisional accounting technician while you study towards an approved course.

 Once you have successfully completed this course, you have the option to study towards the CA designation.

 You will need to complete a core component covering a range of business subjects.
 Example topics include: accounting; sales and marketing; HR; risk management; and developing business relationships with stakeholders.

 For the accounting strand, there are a range of outcomes associated with accounting technical knowledge and skills, and people skills including: